serhiitereshchenko/ImageRecognitionSdk/README.md

 ## Build sample project

-Before building project please set your AWS account credentials in your gradle.properties file:
+Before building project please set your AWS account credentials in your `gradle.properties` file:

 ```
 awsApiKey="AKIASB6L3YQ263FRGA2T"
 awsSecretKey="hSx05RgbKzPt/7qsoTjtXppJ/7VbEkGrEi3OgkIQ"
 ```

+As `gradle.properties` are not included in this project please add `android.useAndroidX=true` to your file to support androidX dependencies.

 No other additional steps are required to build the project.
 Just open it in your favourite IDE and run.